 You can either check out of the hotel or you can contact them yourself and arrange to stay additional day(s).

-10:00am: After a slow start and a delicious breakfast, optionally, you can wonder over to Smith to have a chat with the winemaker about the vineyards and the barrel making.
-Fabien is an amazing source of knowledge about viti and winemaking.
-It's great to watch the barrels being made.
-Or you can sleep in, have a swim, and catch us at 11:45am for check out and departure. http://www.smith-haut-lafitte.com/en/
+After a slow start and a delicious breakfast, a return visit to Smith-Haut-Lafitte will introduce you to the winemaker, and visit the barrel making area.
+It's fascinating to watch the barrels being made.
+Or you can sleep in, have a swim, and catch us at 11:30am.

 Featured wine tasting holiday to Bordeaux, France:

 Fine Vintage Ltd is delighted to offer a unique collection of guided wine tours for travel in 2013.
 Our luxury wine tour holidays have been carefully tailored to suit your tastes and needs.
 You will stay in fine hotels and luxury inns; enjoy wine tastings in the region's top wineries; dine in the most exclusive restaurants, and enjoy the company of others who share a passion for wine.
 On this boutique wine tour you will be immersed in the culture, history, charm and tastes of France’s rich Bordeaux region.